davidliii/Tetris-AI/docs/README.md

 the more preferable that state is.
 In the cost evaluation function, this value is weighted by a negative value since a higher number of filled rows is better.

+### Number of Tunnels
+Using the features described above, there is a scenario where the algorithm will fail to perform.
+When blocks get stacked high enough, tunnels may begin to form in the state.
+Tunnels are empty gridspaces that have filled grids on both sides of them.
+In these states, the AI will continue stacking higher because if it tries to fill a tunnel, while it may clear a row, it creates a significant number of holes in the state.
+A simple fix for that situation would be to weight the number of completed rows in a state with a higher coefficient.
+However this could have unwanted effects, most notably making the algorithm significantly more greedy in the search.
+Thus penalizing states with tunnel grid spaces encourages the AI to fill those spaces without being too greedy.

 ### State Iteration
 To determine the best sequence of actions the AI should take, it needs to result